⏱Last Updated on by

 You can apply to be made bankrupt.
 If you owe lots of money then a lender can apply to have you made bankrupt.
 All of your debt is cancelled out.

 This doesn’t mean that it’s an easy solution, it’s a serious legal process.
 It will stay on your file for at least 6 years.
-You will find it extremely difficult to get credit.
+You will find it extremely difficult to get credit and not even be considered for loans for bad credit.

 In Scotland, bankruptcy is also known as sequestration.